anishsingh20/Kaggle-Data-science-survey-data-analysis-Using-Shiny/README.md

 # Analyzing-Kaggle-Survey-Data
 This is a data analytics project for analyzing,visualizing and mining the data collected by the Kaggle Data science survey conducted in 2017.

-After the analysis and knowledge extractinon I will be developing a shiny dashboard to summarize key results and most vital visualization and analysis.
+After the exploratory data analysis and knowledge extractinon I will be developing a shiny dashboard to summarize and plot the key findings and the most important information inferred from the data science survey about the participants and the data science industry from the analysis.

 Below are the links to the reports generated using Rmarkdown which consists various descriptive insights and analysis-